 - Top of the Shop

-Bingo Calls Based on RymesOf the 90 total bingo calls, more than 50 take their names from rhymes with their numbers.
+Bingo Calls Based on RymesOf the 90 total bingo calls in the UK, more than 50 take their names from rhymes with their numbers.
 If you can’t remember a particular number of a nickname, you can create your own by forming a rhyme.
 In fact, as bingo nicknames change locally, one of the main causes is tweaking the rhymes and making them region specific.

 A few rhyming bingo numbers stick about because they have interesting cultural or visual references that lead to the nickname.
 Below are a few of the most interesting ones, many of which have regional alternatives depending on the caller’s personal preference.